GambitGamesLLC/web-nestre-api/README.md

 4. Open the project in Visual Studio Code, and in the terminal, run the `npm install` command

+- This will install the developer dependencies for his library, used while running tests and examples.

 -----

 ## **DEMO INSTRUCTIONS**